78B-7-404. Dating violence orders--Ex parte dating violence protective orders--Modification of orders--Service of process--Duties of the court

 (ii) by clear and convincing evidence that the respondent’s use or possession of a firearm poses a serious threat of harm to petitioner or the designated family or household member.

-(7) After the district court issues a dating violence protective order, the district court shall:
+(6) After the court issues a dating violence protective order, the court shall:

 (a) as soon as possible, deliver the order to the county sheriff for service of process;